imalik18/liri_bot/README.md

 <h2>What it Does<h2>

-The project is build a search engine or API designed to give back information that is requested by the user.
+The project is to build a search engine or API designed to give back information that is requested by the user.

 This search engine is limited to finding information about songs, movies and concerts.